Azure/aaz/Commands/apic/service/readme.md

 ## Commands

 - [create](/Commands/apic/service/_create.md)
-: Creates an instance of an Azure API Center service.
+: Creates an instance or update an existing instance of an Azure API Center service.

 - [delete](/Commands/apic/service/_delete.md)
 : Deletes an instance of an Azure API Center service.